 Q: Can a cell survive if it cannot reproduce?

 A: Yes, a cell can survive without reproducing, but it will eventually die.
 Reproduction is essential for the long-term survival of cells and organisms.
-Many somatic cells in multicellular organisms, like nerve or muscle cells, are terminally differentiated and do not divide.
+Now, many somatic cells in multicellular organisms, like nerve or muscle cells, are terminally differentiated and do not divide.
 Their function is to maintain the organism, not to create new cells.

 Q: What is the difference between respiration and metabolism?